Effective and last updated: February 17, 2023

 We may update this Policy to reflect changes in our privacy practices.
 When we do so, we will update the Effective Date of the Policy, above, and take reasonable steps to communicate such updates and changes to you.
 We also encourage you to periodically review this Policy for the latest information on our privacy practices.

 This section of the Policy applies only to residents of the State of California (for the purposes of this Additional Information for California Residents and Your California Privacy Rights section of the Policy, "consumers" or "you"), and generally describes how we collect, use, and disclose the personal information of consumers or consumer households ("California Personal Information").
-However, California Personal Information does not include, and this section of the Policy does not apply to:

 A. California Personal Information We Collect